-3. In the menu that appears, underneath the Handouts section, select how many slides you would like to print on each page (see Figure 43).
+4. In the menu that appears, underneath the Handouts section, select how many slides you would like to print on each page.

-Figure 43 - Handouts
+Figure 39 - Handouts

-4. Click the Print button.
+5. Click the Print button.

 Placing Information on the Internet

 If you plan to place the slides on the Internet, the presentation may be more accessible to everyone if you convert it to a PDF.
 This is because some users may not have PowerPoint installed on their computer.
 However, most users have the ability to open a PDF document on their computer.
 Additionally, some screen readers don't work well with PowerPoint presentations.